 It was becoming something deeper.

-When a child is overwhelmed, pushing them harder does not build skill.
+When a child is overwhelmed with learning, pushing harder does not build skill.
 It just builds resentment.

 I made a decision.
 I closed her book, picked up a pencil, and told her we were moving outside.